Rental Property Tax Return – Help

-Rent-a-Room for a small B&B
+Rent-a-Room for a small B & B

 If you run a B&B, you would normally be treated as trading.
 This would mean that you would need to register as self-employed, pay class 2 National Insurance and send in annual tax returns.
 But if you run a B&B from home on a small scale, you may use the Rent-a-Room scheme.
-This means that if your B&B income is under £4,250, you would be treated as not having made any profit at all.
+This means that if your B&B income is under the threshold, you would be treated as not having made any profit at all.
 One possible disadvantage here is that if your expenses are more than your income, you would not be able to claim tax relief for any business losses if you use Rent-a-Room.

 If you use the Rent-a-Room scheme for income from a B&B then you would include income for meals as well as the room rent.

-If you receive property income, you have to keep records and keep them for 6 years.
+If you receive property income, you have to keep records and store them for 6 years.
 A simple single entry cash book or simple computer spreadsheet or accounting system is enough.
 But it must be kept up to date.
 You will need to keep all the necessary paperwork to back up your cash book or computerised records.
 It is sensible to have a hard copy of essential information in case your computerised records are damaged or lost.
 This includes bills you pay and copies of the rent receipts/invoice you send to your tenant.
 If you use a letting agent make sure you keep all the statements and other documents that they send you.